 Read all instructions with your ballot.
 Mark your choices by filling in the ovals with a black or blue pen.
 Follow the instructions to prepare and sign your return envelope.

 Unaffiliated voters will receive the ballots for the Democratic and Republican parties, unless they have declared a ballot preference for a specific party.
-These voters may vote and return only one of the ballots.
+You may vote and return only one of the ballots, and you should shred and discard the second, unvoted ballot.
 If you return more than one party’s ballot, your vote will not be counted.

 Return your ballot by mail with paid postage, or deliver it to any one of our ballot box locations.
 Ballots must be received Arapahoe County by 7 p.m. on Election Day, June 26 to be counted.
 Postmarks do not count as received.